“Buy Now, Pay Later” Solar Tricks And Traps

 1. Because their only marketing hook is that the finance is 0% – implying that the consumer is paying no penalty for not having the cash.

-2. If the cost of the BNPL finance is ‘a cost of doing business’ for the retailer – the BNPL operator can claim it is not a financial product and avoid all that pesky financial regulation stuff.
+2. If the cost of the BNPL finance is ‘a cost of doing business’ for the retailer – the BNPL operator has been able claim it is not a financial product and (until recently) avoided all that pesky financial regulation stuff.

-So the BNPL operator prohibits the retailer from advertising or quoting systems at a higher price with 0% finance.
+So the BNPL operator has been prohibiting the retailer from advertising or quoting systems at a higher price with 0% finance.

 The retailer can offer a discount for cash if you ask, but they can’t add a premium for 0% interest.